Please enter your name, email and zip code below to sign up!

 In response to the rising levels of anxiety and uncertainty due to the COVID-19 pandemic, The Salvation Army has launched an emotional and spiritual support hotline for people who just want to talk.
 The phone number is 877-740-8829.
 Staff are available 8 a.m. - 4 p.m., and counselors speak English and Spanish.
 Callers are encouraged to leave a message if they call during off hours.

-Our Emergency Disaster Services team has a standing seat on Chicago’s Office of Emergency Management and Communication.
+Our Emergency Disaster Services (EDS) team has a standing seat on Chicago’s Office of Emergency Management and Communication.
 We are working with the City on its greater response effort, and are now providing lunches to the staff during planning sessions.
+In addition, our EDS team is:

-* City of Chicago's Lead Agency for Feeding Task Force.
+* Serving as the Lead Agency on the City of Chicago's Feeding Task Force.

 * Providing meals to individuals the City of Chicago identifies as among the most vulnerable in quarantine or isolation.